MicahElliott/flowrist/README.md

 presently (for Emacs etc).

 There are "chunks" out there with great potential for magic.
-I'm using `how`, `any`, `one`, `prob`, and those are pretty good for Flowrist but there may be opportunities here for other layouts.
+I'm using `how`, `any`, `one`, `prob`, and a few others, and those are pretty good for Flowrist but there may be opportunities here for other layouts.

 _Rolls_ are great (though some prefer alternates-heavy, and they're great too of course).
 However, to achieve really high rolls, you'd need to intermix